 Nutrition: Diet can be a powerful method for relieving teen depression.
 In a study known as the SMILES Trial (Supporting the Modification of Lifestyle in Lowered Emotional States), one-third of participants experienced remission from depressive symptoms after three months of a healthy diet.

-Mindfulness practice: A review study at Johns Hopkins found that meditation is just as effective as antidepressants in treating symptoms of anxiety and depression.
+Mindfulness practice: A review study at Johns Hopkins found that meditation is just as effective as medication for teenage anxiety and depression.

 In conclusion, teenagers and antidepressants might not be a healthy mix.
 Hence, before parents fill prescriptions for Zoloft for teens or Prozac for teens, they need to explore the full range of treatment options.